Skip to main content

 Is trading difficult?

 It depends on how much time and effort you devote to learning.
-It will definitely be challenging at times, but the process should be more smooth as you find the style of trading that works for you and develop your own approach to trading.
+It will definitely be challenging at times, but the process should be smoother as you find the style of trading that works for you and develop your own approach to trading.

 Why do traders fail?